Faithy3/xqemu/README.md

 =====

 XQEMU is an open-source emulator to play original Xbox games on Windows, macOS, and Linux.
-Please visit [xqemu.com](http://xqemu.com) to learn more.
+Please visit [xqemu.com](http://xqemu.com) to learn more.GONBJTENBOETJ

 Build Status
 ------------